upscale-project/generic-sqed-demo/README.md

 particular format, we generate the Verilog sources of a QED module that is integrated in the RIDECORE design for testing purposes.

+# Demo Video

+Our workflow is illustrated in the following [demo video](http://upscale.stanford.edu/materials/eri-summit-2019-sqed-demo-video.mp4) prepared for the [ERI Summit 2019](http://www.eri-summit.com/).

 # License
 This demo consists of multiple components each of which comes with its own license.
 Please view the license files in the sub-directories.
 For convenience, they have been linked here:
 * Model checker and its configuration files -- ./cosa-problem-files/: [BSD LICENSE](./cosa-problem-files/LICENSE)